Your cart

 The less it has to “perform,” the better it can respond.

-10. Conclusion: The pelvic floor as the basis for deep pleasure
+10. Conclusion: The pelvic floor as a foundation for deep pleasure

-The pelvic floor is not an isolated muscle, but a central interface between body, nervous system and emotions.
-Its health and perception significantly influence how intensely sexual stimuli — especially deep stimulation — are experienced.
+The pelvic floor is not an isolated muscle but a central interface between body, nervous system and emotions.
+Its health and awareness significantly influence how intensely sexual stimuli — especially deep stimulation — are experienced.

 Those who want to deepen rather than accelerate pleasure will find in the pelvic floor an often overlooked but crucial resource.